unm-digital-history/campus-history/essays/sub/index.md

 {% include aside.html class="left" text="
 What happened outside the Union has been the subject of much controversy and debate, which I cannot help clarify.
 Some crucial aspects of the encounter seem to be agreed upon. - Ferrel Heady, UNM President." %}

 Ferrel Heady, the President of UNM in 1970, wrote a memoir in 1999 in which he recalled the events of 1970.
+Calvin Horne, who served as a member of the Board of Regents, collected interviews and firsthand accounts of the events of May 9, 1970.
+Horne concludes that the National Guard acted aggressively against students and initiated the violence - p.63-73 of University in Turmoil.
+The bayonet stabbings inflicted nearly killed several people.

 {% include aside.html class="left" text="
 Vestibulum ante ipsum primis in faucibus orci luctus et ultrices posuere cubilia Curae; Fusce id purus.
 Ut varius tincidunt libero.
 Phasellus dolor.
 Maecenas vestibulum mollis diam.
 Pellentesque ut neque." %}